mot-stuff/TYP/README.md

 - 📥 **High-Quality Video & Audio Downloads** – Save videos at the best possible quality or extract audio.
 - 📁 **Built-in File Manager** – Organize, play, and manage downloaded content effortlessly.
 - 🔄 **Sync with Google Account** – Maintain your watch history, recommendations, and subscriptions.
+- 📺 **View Comments/Descriptions** - View comments on videos and descriptions for those that like more information intheir player
+- 🖥️ **Resizable/Fullscreen** - View videos at any aspect ratio - the app is stretchable and can go fullscreen!

 ## 🪛 Upcoming Features
 - Ability to watch Live Streams and Video Premieres.